woodminus/vit-attentive-bench/README.md

 | Name | Params (M) | FLOPs (M) | CPU Speed | GPU Speed | Demo |

-- Various attention mechanisms along with their respective c
+- Various attention mechanisms along with their respective computational parameters and speed.

+**Note:** Each method has its own hyperparameters.
+For a fair comparison on 1/16 scale feature maps, all methods in the above table adopt the